Self-hosting · Memory-safe · Zero runtime deps

 Perl-Inspired Syntax

-Familiar sigils ($, @, %), expressive string handling, and powerful regex support.
+Familiar sigils ($, @, %), expressive string handling, and powerful regex support — the idioms you already reach for.

 🔄